mk-fg/games/factorio/Moon_Logic/README.md

     - [Improved Combinator](https://mods.factorio.com/mod/ImprovedCombinator) - factorio combinator combinator.

-        Combines operations of any number factorio combinators into one processing pipeline.
+        Combines operations of any number of factorio combinators into one processing pipeline.
         Nice to save space and make vanilla simple combinator logic more tidy, without the confusing mess of wires.

     - [Advanced Combinator](https://mods.factorio.com/mod/advanced-combinator) - like Improved Combinator, but allows more advanced logic.